Chuck McGill: Season 6

 When Cary, a new HHM employee, drops several cans of soda while preparing for the mediation session connected to the Sandpiper lawsuit, Howard shows him the trick of rotating the can several times to prevent it from exploding when it is opened, a method he says he learned from Chuck.
 Howard goes on to tell Cary that Chuck was the greatest legal mind he's ever known.
 While confronting Jimmy and Kim after their plot humiliates him and forces a settlement of the Sandpiper case, Howard reminds Jimmy and Kim of Chuck's view that Jimmy cannot stop himself from causing harm to everyone around him.

-In the series finale, Chuck appears in a flashback set before the events of Better Call Saul, with Jimmy helping him manage his EHS symptoms by bringing him food deliveries.
-When Chuck asks why he does it, Jimmy states that they are brothers and that Chuck would do the same for him.
-This assertion seems to make Chuck briefly uncomfortable and he then insists that Jimmy stay so they could talk.
-Chuck asks if Jimmy ever considered a different life path, and Jimmy, uninterested in engaging with Chuck, retorts that Chuck never changed his path.
-Before Jimmy leaves, Chuck notes that "we always end up having the same conversation, don't we?"
+In the series finale, Chuck appears in a flashback set before the events of Better Call Saul began, with Jimmy helping him manage his EHS symptoms by bringing him food deliveries.
+When Chuck asks why he does it, Jimmy says that they are brothers and that Chuck would do the same for him, which makes Chuck look very uncomfortable.
+Jimmy is ready to leave but Chuck insists that Jimmy stay and talk to him, which Jimmy does with visible reluctance that he mostly covers by listing his depressing roster of pathetic legal cases and embarrassing clients, including one man who was arrested for exposing his genitals in public.
+Chuck asks if Jimmy ever considered a different life path, to which Jimmy (perceiving that Chuck is making a non-unique and clumsy effort to convince Jimmy to stop disgracing the legal profession by working in it) retorts that Chuck never changed his path and glumly moves to leave the apartment.
+Before Jimmy leaves, Chuck says, "we always end up having the same conversation, don't we?"

+When Jimmy appears before the court to face the crimes he committed as Saul Goodman during the events of Breaking Bad, alongside shocking everyone by openly confessing to being a more than willing participant, he also confesses to tipping off the malpractice insurer about Chuck's condition to get their rates increased, directly leading to his suicide.
+His counsel, Bill Oakley, tells him that wasn't even a crime, and Jimmy responds, "Yeah, it was."